emindonmeztr/ReverseColussiGui/README.md

 The preprocessing phase can be performed in O(m2) time and O(msigma) space complexity.
 The searching phase is in O(n) time complexity.

-Thanks for all works and contributions to my friend -Sinan Çürük.
+Thanks for all works and contributions to my friend -#Sinan Çürük.